14 February 2013

 YUAN FEN

 Of course, once Mom made a decision, that was that.
 There would be no looking back.
-Sixty years later, Mom and Dad, both in their 80s, remain true to their vows. . .and very much in love.
+Sixty-plus years later, Mom and Dad remained true to their vows. . .and very much in love until my father’s passing over fifteen years ago.

 Many of our Moms and Dads — members of “the greatest generation” — have enjoyed similar longevity in matrimony.
-Today, however, with marriages lasting between 6-7 years on average, one must ask if the “Me Generation” is truly unable to keep a commitment. . .about anything.
+Today, though, with marriages lasting between 6-7 years on average, one must ask if the “Me Generation” is able to keep such a commitment.

 This uneasy, chronic dissatisfaction is all around us.
 I was having dinner with a very successful, affluent, female medical doctor a few years ago when the conversation shifted to relationships.
-“What is it with men, “she rightly asked, “and why is it that you are all unwilling to get married?”
-She outlined her case against men very firmly, beginning with, “Men don’t want companionship, they want control,” before adding that “men won’t marry a powerful woman with a great career…especially if they make less money than a woman.”
+“What is it with men, “she asked, “and why is it that you are all unwilling to get married?”
+She outlined her experiences very directly, beginning with, “Men don’t want companionship; they want control,” before adding that “men won’t marry a powerful woman with a great career - especially if they make less money than a woman.”

-“Is it REALLY that, Doctor,” I recall asking.
+“Is it really that, Doctor,” I recall asking.
 “Is it that men are afraid of powerful women?
-Perhaps so.
+Perhaps.
 Or is it that we live in this ‘Me’ centered universe, devoid of loyalty and unconditional love?
-Could it be that we live in an age where few have the patience, the tolerance, or capacity to forgive — like children forgive their parents on a weekly basis — and that we are living our lives as if life is always greener on the other side of the mountain?”
+Could it be that we live in an age where few have the patience, the tolerance, or capacity to forgive — like children forgive their parents on a weekly basis?
+Could it be that we are living our lives as if life is always greener on the other side of the mountain?”

-She seemed perplexed, and we went on like that for hours.
-Maybe something resonated with her, as six months later she reported back that she had indeed found her man, and was engaged to be married.
+As she contemplated my questions, she seemed conflicted and perplexed — and we went on like that for hours.
+Maybe something resonated with her, as 8-10 months later she reported back that she had indeed found her man, and was engaged to be married.

 Thus, is there anything more beautiful — or maddening — than love?
 We see it portrayed in movies, television, books and magazines all of the time, of course, but while they do justice to the word in an imaginary, Hollywood-kind-of-a-way, do we really know what the reality of love is?